The Migration Series

 The Migration Series, originally titled The Migration of the Negro, is a group of paintings by African-American painter Jacob Lawrence which depicts the migration of African Americans to the northern United States from the South that began in the 1910s.
-It was published in 1941 and funded by the WPA.
+It was published in 1941 and funded by the Julius Rosenwald Fund.

+Jacob Lawrence painted The Migration Series in 1941, telling a story through tempera paint about the Migration of African Americans migrating to the North during the 1910’s.
+It has been praised by many as being well thought out, researched, and doing the Black narrative justice.
+The Migration Series is truly a spectacular work, holding 60 12 x 18in panels worth of narrative that tells history in an understandable platform.
+This is Jacob Lawrence’s most famous piece, as it was immediately and still is, displayed in both the Philips Collection as well as the Museum of Modern Art since 1941.
+Thanks to its notoriety this piece is most certainly a part of Lawrence’s legacy.
 Lawrence conceived of the series as a single work rather than individual paintings and worked on all of the paintings at the same time, in order to give them a unified feel and to keep the colors uniform between panels.
 He wrote sentence-long captions for each of the sixty paintings explaining aspects of the event.
 Viewed in its entirety, the series creates a narrative in images and words that tells the story of the Great Migration.
+The impact is almost that of a comic book, which Lawrence was deeply inspired by.